puppetlabs/trapperkeeper-scheduler/README.md

 ### Implementation Details

+A configuration value is available under scheduler->thread-count that controls the number of threads used internally by the quartz library for job scheduling.
+If not specified, it defaults to 10, which is the quartz internal default.

 The current implementation of the `SchedulerService` is a wrapper around the [`org.quartz-scheduler/quartz`](http://www.quartz-scheduler.org/) library.

 ### What's Next?

-* Add additional scheduling API functions, e.g. `every`.
+* Add additional scheduling API functions with more complicated recurring models.`.
 * Add API for introspecting the state of currently scheduled jobs

 #Support